 Of the townships with which [input] School District is shared by other school districts, [input] School District has control of some of the sixteenth section property.
 A portion of the sixteenth section revenues (rents, leases, timber sales, etc.) to which [input] School District received on these sections may be due other school districts.
-In addition, for the other townships where another school district controls the sixteenth section revenues that the other school district received.
+In addition, for the other townships where another school district controls the sixteenth section property, [input] School District may be entitled to a portion of the sixteenth section revenues that the other school district received.
 Because none of the school districts compiled and filed lists of educable children as state law requires in either the current year or in preceding years, neither the amounts of any liabilities owed to other school districts nor the amounts of any receivables due from other school districts can be determined.